AaronCWacker/MachineLearning/README.md

-DevOps | Software engineer for at least eight years DevOps | Experience building and managing engineering teams at both public tech companies and startups DevOps | Built applications that are highly scalable, secure, and performant using industry best practices Tech Direction | Technical director or engineering lead of a large, successful app with both a scalable-server component as well as a relevant client component
+DevOps | Software engineer for at least eight years DevOps | Experience building and managing engineering teams at both public tech companies and startups DevOps | Built applications that are highly scalable, secure, and performant using industry best practices DevOps | Technical director or engineering lead of a large, successful app with both a scalable-server component as well as a relevant client component
 Cloud | Developed server stacks operating in public cloud IaaS or PaaS, such as AWS or Google Cloud Platform Cloud | Hosting providers, such as Google Cloud, Azure or AWS ML and AR | Intelligent Augmented Reality